gitgit-hooray/finalCapstone/README.md

 ## Usage
 After installing the project, you can use it as follows:

-Run the main Python scripts in terminal:
+Run the main Python scripts in terminal
 <br>
 <br>
 This script is the original codebase with comments: